Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-management-generic-mqtt.md

 }
 ```

-The service operation **responds** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `201` if called successfully and tokens has been generated.
+The service operation **responds** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `201` if called successfully and tokens have been generated.
 The response template payload is an [AuthorizationTokenListMgmtResponse](../data-models/authorization-token-list-mgmt-response.md).

 ```
 {